sheikhshack/50.042_FCS/Lab 4/README.md

 Result: **No difference**
 ![](https://i.imgur.com/h9wQj7T.png)

-Just to be sure, here are the (last few lines) hexdumps of the encrypted and decrypted
+Just to be sure, here are the (last few lines) hexdumps of the original and decrypted

 **Original**: `hexdump Tex.ppm`